hunter-t24/Project_3308/README.md

 VALUES('user1', 'crypto1'); /* samle user login credentials */

 2. Start the project:

-//Open a terminal in the backend folder and execute the following commands 2a). node index.js
+2a).
+Open a terminal in the backend folder and execute the following commands: node index.js

 2b).
 Open the home page in localhost3000/home